 - Owner.
 A named PO publishes the obligation ledger and signs weekly attestations.

 - Adopt-or-explain.
 The Assembly endorsed multiple proofs of residence.
-The team adopts three (utility bill, employer letter, neighbour attestations) and explains excluding bank statements (exclusion risk), offering a kiosk-notarized sworn statement as remedy.
+The team adopts three (utility bill, employer letter, neighbour attestations) and explains excluding bank statements (exclusion risk), offering a kiosk-notarised sworn statement as remedy.

 - Pause.
 Night-shift district shows 31% denials in 24h — Elena's claim among them, rejected for lacking a paper lease.
 The oversight board hits pause; the older "30-day proof" rule rolls back; emergency disbursements use a reversible default.